belerico/py_asciimath/README.md

 ## ASCIIMath grammar

-The grammar used to parse the input is:
+The grammar used to parse an ASCIIMath input is:

 ```
 start: i start* -> exp